microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 ### Analyzing the image labels

-Now that we have handled the image sequences, we will now analyze the labels and as well plot the distribution of labels in the dataset.
+Now that we have handled the image sequences, we will now analyze the labels and display the distribution of labels in the dataset.
 To do this run the code snippet below in a new cell.

 ```python
 # Create a new DataFrame that counts the number of images per label